 Debuting on Sunday, February 11 is the return of an Alan Ball series to HBO and the return of a dramatic hour series to intrigue us.
 Are you interested in HERE AND NOW?
+Are you going to watch it live?
 It is upon us and this post gets us up to speed before the premiere.
 HBO tells that on the surface, the Bayer-Boatwrights of Portland, Ore. are the model of a progressive, multiracial family.
 Greg is a respected philosophy professor and author; his wife, Audrey, is a former therapist turned conflict-resolution consultant for middle and high schools.
 Greg and Audrey have three adopted children, Ashley, Duc and Ramon, and a biological daughter, Kristen.
 But as Audrey prepares for Greg’s 60th birthday party, deep cracks begin to appear in the domestic façade, threatening to upend their very way of life, and they are eventually forced to take Ramon to Dr. Farid Shokrani, a Muslim psychiatrist with demons of his own.
 Here is what the trailer tells us:

 The first takeaway is that this seems to be Alan Ball striving for social relevance in today’s chaotic world scene.
 The mode of transport through that landscape is this multi-faceted family.
 And you cannot nestle in with a family without exploring the whole family dynamic.
 So while there may be ‘state of the union’ commentary a family story plays out as well.
 What we hope for is a good balance between both sides of the tale.
 I mean, regardless of affiliations, do you want your show bogged down with political punditry?
 I don’t, but nor do I want a snappy family story paralleling This Is Us.
 Without an advance screening, I guess the verdict is still out.